winkj/arduino-sps/README.md

-# arduino-sps - Arduino library for the SPS30 particulate matter sensor
+# Arduino library for the SPS30 particulate matter sensor

-Arduino library for Sensirion SPS30

 To learn more about the SPS30, please visit https://www.sensirion.com/sps30/.
 For support questions on the SPS30, please visit https://sensirion.com/contact.